 Health Benefits of Bilberry

 The antioxidant power of bilberry makes it a valuable multipurpose remedy.
-The fruit of bilberry plant consists of chemical components called anthocyanosides.
-These useful water-soluble chemicals possess radical scavenging qualities.
+The rich source of anthocyanosides is useful water-soluble chemicals that possess radical scavenging qualities.
 They seek out for oxygen-free radicals produced during energy metabolism and neutralize their effects.
 This protective action prevents the occurrence of many problems caused as a consequence of oxidative stress.

 Maintains Liver Health